2024 Château Pichon Longueville Baron

 Vinification and maturation of 2024 Pichon Baron

-After a careful harvesting process, vinification was carried out using natural yeasts and gentle extraction at low temperatures.
-A gravity-driven process and minimal sulphite addition were used in combination with yeast-based bioprotection.
-Remontage (pump-overs) and delestage (transfer) were used sparingly to preserve finesse.
-Maturation takes place over a period of 18 months, of which 70% in new French oak barrels and 30% in one-year-old barrels.
+After a careful harvest, vinification was carried out using natural yeasts and gentle extraction at low temperatures.
+A gravity-driven process was used, with minimal sulfite addition combined with yeast-based bioprotection.
+Remontage (pump-overs) and delestage (racking) were used sparingly to preserve finesse.
+Maturation takes place over a period of 18 months, 70% in new French oak barrels and 30% in one-year-old barrels.

 Taste profile of Château Pichon Baron 2024

-The wine is a pure expression of Pauillac: deep ruby red in colour, with aromas of ripe black fruits such as cassis and blackberries, refined spices and subtle wood influences.
-In the mouth, the wine is full and structured, with silky tannins, a lively acidity and a long, precise finish.
-The alcohol content is 12.7%, with a pH of 3.71 and a total acidity of 3.41 g/l, which indicates elegance and freshness despite the hot summer.
+The wine reveals itself as a pure expression of Pauillac: deep ruby red in color, with aromas of ripe black fruit such as cassis and blackberry, refined spices, and subtle woody notes.
+On the palate, the wine is full-bodied and structured, with silky tannins, lively acidity, and a long, precise finish.
+The alcohol content is 12.7%, with a pH of 3.71 and a total acidity of 3.41 g/l, indicating elegance and freshness despite the warm summer.

 Ratings: 96 Decanter, 95-97 Alexandre Ma, 95-96 James Suckling, 95 Jean-Marc Quarin, 94-96 Vinous (A. Galloni), 94 Jane Anson, 93 Falstaff Magazine, 92-94 The Wine Independent (L. Perrotti-Brown), 92-94 Vinous (N. Martin), 90-93 Wine Advocate